 - Be able to demonstrate adequate background for the area in which the course is to be taken

 - Independent Study must not exceed six credits and must be identified as either liberal arts or professional credit

 Eligible students may carry no more than one Independent Study course and one Directed Study course per session during SummerSession.

-Deadline to register for all SU '18 independent or directed study courses: Thursday, July 5 at 4 pm.
+Deadline to register for all summer independent or directed study courses: Monday, July 11 at 4 pm.
 Registration for any course will not be accepted after this date and time.
 Students must register prior to starting any directed study or independent study.

 For students with no existing SummerSession registration, registering for courses during the Add Period of that particular session constitutes a late registration.
 There is a $40 fee for late registration.

 Students who register by Saturday, April 30, 2022 and do not check the Accept button on the online Enrollment Agreement screen on or before Saturday, April 30, 2022, will have their course schedule removed.

 Students who register on or after Sunday, May 1, 2022 and do not check the Accept button on the online Enrollment Agreement screen by the end of the next business day will also have course schedule removed.

 Late registration fees apply ($40 fee) and will be assessed for each subsequent re-registration.

 Students who are adding and dropping courses after the 100 percent refund period for a course is over, will be assessed tuition and fee liability for both the courses which have been dropped, as well as any new courses that have been added.